 Founded in 1986, General Technical Services L.L.C.
 (GTS) provides technical, management, and administrative support to US Government agencies, universities, and industry partners.
-GTS is a Veteran Owned Small Business (VOSB) with headquarters in Wall Township, New Jersey.
+GTS headquarters is a Women Owned Small Busines (WOSB) located in Wall Township, New Jersey.
 The company has provided on- and off-site research, development and administrative support to Government agencies and their prime contractors, universities, and the commercial sector since its inception.

 The core Science and Engineering personnel of GTS are former long-term Government employees with records of accomplishment in “bench” activities, contracting (as initiators and evaluators), and management from Team Leader, through Branch Chief, Division Chief, Center Associate Director and Laboratory Director.
 The GTS team fully understands the importance and complexity of Government R&D activities and is well versed in program management and contract procedures.

 Matrixed GTS Scientists and Engineers have technical competence in specific engineering and scientific disciplines such as advanced RF technologies and sensors, advanced Electro-Optical technologies and sensors, electronic materials and devices, power sources, R&D program management and conference support.
 Primary clients are the US Army Research Laboratory and the US Army Communication Electronics R&D Center.

 Research and Development Services

 General Technical Services offers a broad range of professional support services

 For a complete details on these services that GTS offers click below.

 A GTS employee contributes to a paper on Channel Temperature Analysis of GaN HEMTs with Nonlinear Thermal Conductivity

 The reliability and power performance of semiconductor devices depend on the operating channel temperature.
 In Gallium